 - As the first agenda item, discuss what the product team is currently working on.
-Importantly, the team starts with the company vision, and shows how their product vision and goals ties directly to the company vision.
+Importantly, the team starts with the vision, and shows how their product vision and goals ties directly to the vision.

 - Then, conduct a quick sneak-peek for a new prototype or show feedback from a recent user test.
-The goal here is to inform executives on what kinds of questions the product team is tackling, and to give them a sense of what the product team has delivered.
+The goal is to inform executives on what kinds of questions the product team is tackling, and to give them a sense of what the product team has delivered.

 - Next, discuss the roadmap.
-Here, the goal is not to be too granular, but rather to remind executives what the priorities for the product team are at the moment, across the next 2-3 quarters or in less specific “now / next / later” categories.
-It’s critical to remind executives each time that the roadmap will change over time, and that items that are further out on the roadmap are less defined.
+First, the goal is not to be too granular, but rather to remind executives what the priorities for the product team are at the moment, across the next 2-3 quarters or in less specific “now / next / later” categories.
+It's critical to remind executives each time that the roadmap will change over time, and that items that are further out on the roadmap are less defined.

 - After, show progress on current projects.
-MaryLauran’s team uses a matrix with green / yellow / red / gray.
+MaryLauran's team uses a matrix with green / / red / gray.
 This visualization enables the executive team to quickly understand the health of the team.
-Green means that progress is moving smoothly.
-Yellow means that progress is slower than expected, but that risks are being actively mitigated.
+Green means that progress is moving smoothly. means that progress is slower than expected, but that risks are being actively mitigated.
 Red means that there are unmitigated risks that jeopardize delivery, and that action is required.
-Gray means that progress is not yet started, but that it’s not a problem right now.
+Gray means that progress is not yet started, but that it's not a problem right now.